Ombito/Ombito/README.md

 <h1 align="center">Hi 👋, I'm Alvin Ombito.</h1>
-<h3 align="center">I am a Full-stack developer.</h3>
+<h3 align="center">I am an innovative Software Engineer.</h3>

-- 🌱 I am passionate towards **Blockchain development particularly decentralized applications (dApps) and smart contracts.** I believe in the power of collaboration and the impact of open source software in the community.
+- 🌱 I am passionate towards **Blockchain Development** particularly decentralized applications (dApps) and smart contracts.
+- 🚀 I believe in the power of collaboration and the impact of open source software in the community.
+Open source is not just a development model for me, it's a way of giving back and making a positive impact to the tech ecosystem.

+- ⚡ **Fun fact**: My love for coffee knows no bounds and I particularly enjoy white coffee.

 <h3 align="left">How to reach me:</h3>
 <p align="left">